Empowerment Articles!

 If he/she was wrong and hurt you, remember that they did the best they could with the spiritual ability they had.

-If you were wrong, forgive yourself, and decide you will not allow yourself to do that again.
+If you were wrong, forgive yourself, and decide you will not do that again

-Go to the church and positive group, but get out of the house
+Go to the church and positive groups, but get out of the house

 Take a good friend out to dinner and imagine that God will reveal happiness to you later